-Manual approaches are a way of dealing with challenging image data properties, as expert knowledge can be required to completely extract the RSA to a degree that it is usable in further analysis [12].
+Manual approaches are a way of dealing with challenging image data properties, as expert knowledge can be required to completely extract the RSA to a degree that it is useable in further analysis.
+Selzner et al. [12] show this in an analysis of MRI image segmentation and how it impacts automated tracings, an analysis which uses a previous version of VRoot as expert baseline.
 Past approaches typically aimed at solving this challenge through guided optimization [11] or semi-automatic correction [7].
 To assist with manual RSA reconstruction, Virtual Reality (VR) software has been developed, which was used to model RSA functional properties [13].
 However, usability of these systems was limited as they were less portable than current VR hardware, which have improved in accessibility and display properties.
-The use of modern Extended Reality (XR) or VR hardware and software has the potential to increase the space of experimental conditions that are usable in combination with 3D RSA extraction techniques, thus closing the gap between data analysis requirements and realistic experimental conditions.
+The use of modern Extended Reality (XR) or VR hardware and software has the potential to increase the space of experimental conditions that are useable in combination with 3D RSA extraction techniques, thus closing the gap between data analysis requirements and realistic experimental conditions.
 Within VR, RSAs can be visualized directly in a more intuitive embedding, as the 3D displays will be able to accommodate and visualize depth as well as spatial configuration.
 VR is a promising tool, as it has been shown to improve extraction quality for similar tasks in other disciplines, such as neural imaging [14].
 To improve our workflows of manual RSA reconstruction, and to investigate the applicability of VR in these workflows, we have developed VRoot, a VR application that assists in the reconstruction of RSAs by visualizing the 3D volume and providing intuitive toolsets for the reconstruction and adaption of RSAs.